 Farms where snails graze

 There are currently around two hundred snail farms in France.
 Up to fifteen species of snails of the genus Helix are bred on them.
 The most delicious is the garden or speckled snail, but they are rarely bred on farms, because carcass sizes do not grow until three years later.
 That is why you will most often come across farms focused on African snails, which weigh the required 10 g in just three months, when they can already reproduce.
 You can also find it under the name snail caviar, because it produces larger eggs, used for caviar.
 Breeding takes place in buildings with artificially maintained microclimate, tunnel houses and greenhouses and outdoors.
-Soil quality is especially important for the proper development of the snail, ie slightly calcareous soil with 80% humidity and more than 80% air humidity at an ideal temperature of 15 to 25 ° C. If the snail is cold or too hot, it closes against the climatic adversity in the house, where no one blows on it.
+Soil quality is especially important for the proper development of the snail, ie slightly calcareous soil with 80% humidity and more than 80% air humidity at an ideal temperature of 15 to 25 ° C. If the snail is exposed to too cold or too hot, it will retract into his house where no one can access it.

-Opponents of snails boast that snails evoke a similar dislike in them as mushrooms.
+Opponents of snails argue that snails evoke a similar aversion to them as mushrooms.
 Yes - snails and mushrooms have only one leg.
-But here the similarity ends.
-The meat of the snail is very tender, reminiscent of something between mussels and tougher beef.
-Gourmets who like it, in addition to a muscular leg, also indulge in snail livers and the smallest ones, even caviar.
+But this is the end of the similarity.
+The flesh of the snail is very soft, reminiscent of something between mussels and harder beef.
+Gourmets who love it, eat the snail liver and the smallest caviar in addition to the muscular legs.

 The French call Toulouse a pink city.
 But it could also rightly be called purple after the ubiquitous violets.